danwit/jQache/README.md

 	.show("fast");
 ```

-But if youre going to put this into a function like this:
+But if youre going to put this into a function, like this:

 ```javascript
 var myFunc = function() {